All About Restless Legs: 13 Fast & Original Solutions

-Troubled legs are not necessarily dangerous in the sense that they have no worse consequences than the discomfort.
-Other conditions, such as edema or fluid in the legs, can be dangerous.
-Edema or fluid in the legs can lead to poor blood circulation, less walking ability, infection in the swollen areas and more.
+Restless legs are not necessarily dangerous, in the sense that they have no worse consequences than the discomfort.
+Other conditions, such as edema, or fluid in the legs can be dangerous.
+Edema or fluid in the legs can lead to impaired blood circulation, reduced ability to walk, infection in the swollen areas, and more.
 Fortunately, this is not the case with restless legs.

 It turns out that about 10% of the population suffers from restless legs.
-It seems no more than logical that the causes have already been thoroughly investigated.
+It therefore seems only logical that the causes have already been thoroughly investigated.

 Restless legs have many causes and it is therefore not clear what exactly causes this popular condition.
-Often the causes have to do with a lack of blood flow in the legs, but also with genetic factors or a certain lifestyle.
-Below we will further discuss the 7 causes of restless legs and associated solutions.
+The causes often have something to do with poor blood circulation in the legs, but also with genetic factors or a certain lifestyle.
+Below we will further discuss the 7 causes of restless legs and corresponding solutions.